auremoser/ams-maps-17/workshop.md

 ![base](https://raw.githubusercontent.com/auremoser/ipam-16/master/img/st-base.png)

-Our `Positron` and `Dark Matter` basemaps are available for free in Leaflet and OpenLayers maps, as well as core CartoDB maps.
-Read more about that [here](https://carto.com/basemaps/), and check out documentation on the available CartoDB Basemaps can be found [here](https://github.com/CartoDB/cartodb/wiki/BaseMaps-available).
+Our `Positron` and `Dark Matter` basemaps are available for free in Leaflet and OpenLayers maps, as well as core Carto maps.
+Read more about that [here](https://carto.com/basemaps/), and check out documentation on the available Carto Basemaps can be found [here](https://github.com/CartoDB/cartodb/wiki/BaseMaps-available).

 #### Mapping in Code